-The Garden City as Bangalore is fondly known, hosts flamboyant flower shows twice a year – during Republic Day and on Independence Day.
+The Garden City as Bangalore is fondly known, hosts flamboyant flower shows twice a year – during Republic Day and Independence Day.
 Held in the botanical garden, the show displays a plethora of blossoming varieties but its floral replicas earn the most accolades.
 The show is organized with specific themes.
 For instance, Mysore Dasara was once the theme to create floral replicas.

-So far over 200 flower shows have been organized at this history enriched botanical garden.
+So far over 200 flower shows have been organized at this history-enriched botanical garden.
 Created by Hyder Ali, the garden was developed by his son, Tipu Sultan.
 Further, it gained the status of Government Botanical Garden in 1856.
 And what’s more?
 You can also take the much-loved plants home.

-Place – Lalbagh
+- Location: Lalbagh

 - Floral replicas – Mysore palace, Taj Mahal, Lotus Temple, Eiffel Tower